fortran-lang/stdlib/doc/specs/stdlib_hash_functions.md

 ##### Description

-Calculates an `nbits` hash code from a 32 bit integer.
+Calculates an `nbits` hash code from a 64 bit integer.
+This is useful in mapping hash codes into small arrays.

 ##### Syntax